BorderBenja05/skoal/README.md

 A lightweight, comprehensive scheduling package built for ultrafast follow-up observations of FERMI notices, LVC notices and any other multiorder healpix probability map or direction and error radius style Notices.
 I originally built this for the TURBO project so it's optimized for an array of telescope mounts requiring subsecond scheduling times.

 ################################################################################
+PACKAGING IN PROGRESS
-packaging in progress, email Borderbenja@gmail.com for current (working)codebase
+email Borderbenja@gmail.com for current (working)codebase
 ################################################################################

 The code can currently: